wcygan/vscode-notes-tutorial/README.md

 This note-taking strategy is especially useful for capturing application development and testing commands.
 By documenting commands such as `curl` and `grpcurl` in Markdown files, you can easily reference and reuse them during development and testing.
 This ensures that you have a reliable record of the exact commands used, which can be crucial for troubleshooting.

+## VSCode Speech

+[VSCode Speech](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-speech) is a VSCode extension that allows you to transcribe speech to text and use it to interact with VSCode.
+For example, I can open up the Copilot Chat window and speak my request instead of typing it.
+This is very convenient!

 ## GitHub Copilot Chat Usage

 I use GitHub Copilot as a tool to retrieve information from my notes.
 By leveraging the capabilities of GitHub Copilot, I can quickly search and extract relevant information from my version-controlled Markdown files.
 This enhances my productivity and ensures that I can easily access the knowledge I have documented over time.